How to get your TV ready for the Super Bowl this weekend

 Not easy being green

 During our calibrations we attempt to get the most accurate color possible.
 For football, the most common color you'll see is the green of the field, and if it's not accurate, it's pretty easy to see.
-The human eye is very sensitive to green, and you can usually tell if it looks too brownish or dull, or too yellowish or vibrant.
-Like most NFL fields, Mercedez-Benz Stadium uses an artificial surface called FieldTurf, which is the same color as healthy grass.
+The human eye is sensitive to green, and you can usually tell if it looks too brownish or dull, or too yellowish or vibrant.

 Final step: Kick back and enjoy

-If you won't be making the trek to Miami or buying a new TV, at least you now have some ideas for getting your TV and home theater into game-time shape.
-Now feel free to redecorate your man cave in 49ers or Chiefs glory, invite your buddies over and scream at the screen.
+If you won't be making the trek to Miami or buying a new TV, at least you now have some ideas for getting your TV into game-time shape.
+Now feel free to redecorate your home theater in 49ers or Chiefs glory, invite your buddies over and scream at the screen.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.